MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 ## Session roaming and reconnections

 New Teams loads WebRTC or SlimCore at launch time.
 If virtual desktop sessions are disconnected (not logged off, Teams is left running on the VM), new Teams can't switch optimization stacks unless it's restarted.
 As a result, users might be in fallback mode (not optimized) if they roam between different devices that don't support the new optimization architecture (for example, a MAC device that is used in BYOD while working from home, and a corporate-managed thin client in the office).
+In order to avoid this scenario, Teams prompts the user with a modal dialogue asking to restart the app.
+After the restart, users are in WebRTC optimization mode.

 |Reconnecting options                                        |If current optimization is WebRTC |If current optimization is SlimCore  |
 |------------------------------------------------------------|----------------------------------|-------------------------------------|